The house used as Siegfried Farnham's home and surgery.

 Last night's entertainment ended up being Michael Flatley's 'Feet of Flames', all very entertaining, but it did go on a bit.

 We awoke to yet another misty, drizzly day.
 The forecast was for rain all day and in the end we decided not to bother going out.
 Instead we'd start the day with a nice hot shower and sit and read.
-The only problem was that we were very 'nose down' which would prevent the water from draining to the waste tank at the back of the vehicle, so my first job was to get dressed and move the vehicle on to the inflating mats and inflate them until matters improved.
+The only problem was that we were very 'nose down' which would prevent the water from draining to the waste tank at the back of the vehicle, so my first job was to get dressed and move the vehicle on to the levelling mats and inflate them until matters improved.

-The Settle to Carlisle railway line runs over the Ribblehead Viaduct, and as well as the regular rain service we had the pleasure of seeing a steam locomotive cross it this morning, heading presumably for a day out in Carlisle.
+The Settle to Carlisle railway line runs over the Ribblehead Viaduct, and as well as the regular train service we had the pleasure of seeing a steam locomotive cross it this morning, heading presumably for a day out in Carlisle.

 The original plan was for us to go for a walk this morning and then leave for a pub further down the road, about five miles north of Settle, where we'd have a roast dinner.
 In the end we decided to stay in the car park of the Railway Inn where we'd pulled in to for facilities, as by this afternoon there were a few free parking spaces.
 The added bonus was that we could use their Wi-Fi which was a great help.